twinfoundation/data/packages/data-json-ld/docs/reference/classes/JsonLdHelper.md

 `Promise`\<`boolean`\>

-True if the data was valid.
+True if the document was valid.